 Baltimore’s newest hotel, the Sagamore Pendry, opened its doors to overnight guests in March.
 Originally a turn-of-the-century dance hall, today it’s a 129-room boutique hotel with all the luxury trimmings.
 It is situated in the Fell’s Point neighborhood, one of the best-preserved historic areas in the country thanks to substantial revitalization efforts that have protected the historical integrity of the neighborhood.
 In season, take a dip in the pool and you’ll do your laps with a stunning view of the Baltimore Harbor and skyline.

 With all that eating and drinking, you’ll need to expend a little energy.
 Baltimore Bike Share is its most innovative form of public transportation.
 Launched in 2016, the Baltimore Bike Share system is the largest Pedelec (electric-assist) bicycle fleet in North America and is a leader in active transportation by offering both Pedelec and traditional options for residents and visitors.
+In 2018, the city added scooters to the share program.

 Amtrak, Megabus and Bolt are all options